timhagn/gatsby-background-image/packages/gatsby-background-image-es5/README.md

 ## TODO

-- Internet Explorer 11 seems to have problems with `_tracedSVG`...
-- `noscript` WebP support...

-_For anything else tell me by opening an issue or a PR : )!_
+_For anything you may think necessary tell me by opening an issue or a PR : )!_

+## Acknowledgements

+This package started by pilfering `gatsby-image`s excellent work and adapting it - but it's definitely outgrowing those wee beginnings.
+Thanks go to its creators & the @gatsbyjs Team, anyways : )!